-So it probably goes without saying, that I am very excited about Thomas Wheeler and Frank Miller’s upcoming book, Cursed, a clever re-imagining of the Lady of the Lake.
-The book follows Nimue as she sets out to fulfill her mother’s dying wish and deliver the Sword of Power to the legendary magician, Merlin.
+So it probably goes without saying, that I cannot stop talking about Thomas Wheeler and Frank Miller’s Cursed, a clever re-imagining of the Lady of the Lake.
+Cursed follows Nimue as she sets out to fulfill her mother’s dying wish and deliver the Sword of Power to the legendary magician, Merlin.

 Turns out, while I know a lot about King Arthur, I didn’t know much about the Lady of the Lake.
 So in honor of Cursed, here are 8 Lady of the Lake facts you (probably) didn’t know.

 8 Lady of the Lake Facts That You (Probably) Didn’t Know

 Lady of the Lake Fact #1